Best Western Majestic Hotel

 All rooms come with a TV.
 You will find a coffee machine in the room.
-Rooms include a private bathroom equipped with a bath or shower and shower.
+Every room is fitted with a private bathroom equipped with a bath or shower and shower.
 Extras include free toiletries and a hair dryer.

 There is a 24-hour front desk at the property.

-Zocalo Square is 200 metres from Best Western Majestic, while Metropolitan Cathedral of Mexico City is 200 metres away.
+Metropolitan Cathedral of Mexico City is 200 metres from Best Western Majestic, while Metropolitan Cathedral is 200 metres away.
 The nearest airport is Benito Juárez Airport, 5 km from Best Western Majestic Hotel.

 Services & facilities